keycloak/kc-sig-fapi/README.md

 If you set `--fapi-aus-cdr-all` to `TEST_PLAN`, it runs all types of Australia CDR (Based on FAPI 1 Advanced Final) conformance tests shown above the table automatically.

 If you set `--oidcc-all` to `TEST_PLAN`, it runs all types of OpenID Provider conformance tests shown above the table automatically.

+If you set `--oidcc-logout-all` to `TEST_PLAN`, it runs all types of OpenID Provider for Logout Profile conformance tests shown above the table automatically except for Session OP and Front-Channel OP.

 If you set nothing to `TEST_PLAN`, it runs FAPI conformance tests the same as set `--fapi1-advanced-all`.